EliaTarasoff/EliaTarasoff.github.io/_posts/2019-06-04-electrical-standards.md

 that they started a campaign on Facebook to spread the word, and rally people to contact their political representatives.
 Because of their work, cell phones must now use standard USB cables to charge.
-That is, the same type of cable, which could be used to transfer data out of devices, and which people already had on their desks!
+That is, type of cable, which people already had on their desks!

 # It's Still Possible
 I'm not an electrical engineer, but as someone who's built some hobby electrical